CodeDiggerSuzl/steam-media/docs/02-getting-started.md

 ### Session
 - What is session?

-  http is stateless,need to use session to keep the connect status.
+  http is stateless, need to use session to keep the connect status.
 ˚
 - Use in this project